Marc Richards: St Ives Town

 On 22 August 2020, following the expiry of his contract with Yeovil Town, Richards signed for Southern League Premier Division Central side St Ives Town.
 The 2020–21 season was curtailed after only six league games due to the ongoing pandemic.

 International career

 He has been capped at England under-18 and under-20 levels.
-He scored in an under-20 international friendly against Finland on 76 minutes, after coming on as a substitute for Arsenal's John Halls on 57 minutes.
+He scored in an under-20 international friendly against Finland in 76 minutes after coming on as a substitute for Arsenal's John Halls on 57 minutes.

 Style of play

-An accomplished set piece taker, he is also a goalscorer from open play and can also hold the ball up well for his teammates.
+An accomplished set piece taker, he is also a goalscorer from open play.
+He can also hold the ball up well for his teammates.
 In five years at Port Vale he scored 15 of his 20 penalties, a success rate of 75%.
 Former Port Vale teammate Tom Pope described him as a "natural goalscorer".

 Coaching career

-Richards returned to former club Northampton Town as a youth-team coach in June 2018.
-He was name as Assistant Professional Development Phase Coach in September 2020 and promoted to first-team coach the following year.
+Richards returned to their former club, Northampton Town, as a youth team coach in June 2018.
+He was named as Assistant Professional Development Phase Coach in September 2020 and promoted to first-team coach the following year.